FRRouting/frr/doc/user/ospfd.rst

    To perform a graceful shutdown, the "graceful-restart prepare ip ospf" EXEC-level command needs to be issued before restarting the ospfd daemon.

-.. clicmd:: graceful-restart helper-only [A.B.C.D]
+.. clicmd:: graceful-restart helper enable [A.B.C.D]

    Configure Graceful Restart (RFC 3623) helper support.